 Three counseling degree programs are offered at St. Thomas University: the Master of Science in Guidance and Counseling, the Master of Science in Marriage and Family Therapy, and the Master of Science in Mental Health Counseling.
-All three counseling programs share core coursework; however, the respective curricula varies with regard to specific areas of focus.
-While students must select one degree based upon their primary area of interest and certification/licensure needs, students are encouraged to explore coursework outside of their primary track from among the other counseling degrees and certificate programs.
+All three counseling programs share core coursework; however, the respective curricula vary with regard to specific areas of focus.
+While students must select one degree based upon their primary area of interest and certification/licensure needs, students are encouraged to explore coursework outside of their primary track from among the other counseling degrees and certificate programs, and when possible explore coursework outside of their major (business, religious studies, science) to satisfy their 'electives' requirements.